oprogramador/plezuro_js/doc/rst/source/tutorial/index.rst

 For whom is it?

-If you are a programmer who just knows another programming language (ex. c, Java, Python...), this tutorial bring you the knowledge necessary to create applications in Plezuro.
+If you are a programmer who just knows another programming language (ex. c, Java, Python...), this tutorial will bring you the knowledge necessary to create applications in Plezuro.
 Nonetheless the experience is what is the most important in programming technologies.
 So just try to write more and more in Plezuro.

-If you are new to programming, this tutorial should be readable for you because it explaines how the stuff works but if you do not understand it maybe you should learn first basics of Javascript (it is the most related to Plezuro) or eventually another programming language.
+If you are new to programming, this tutorial should be readable for you because it explaines how the stuff works but if you do not understand it, maybe you should learn first the basics of Javascript (it is the most related to Plezuro) or eventually another programming language.